oracle-livelabs/developer/json-duality-adb-free/sql-schema/sql-schema.md

 ## Task 2: Creating your database tables and JSON duality views

-1. Upon accessing the SQL for the first time, you'll be given a quick Tour of the console.
+1. Upon accessing the SQL for the first time, you'll be given a quick tour of the console.
 This will explain what the different sections and icons in the console are used for.
 Feel free to hit Next and read the description or just hit the X to close the tour.

     ![Image alt text](images/tour.png " ")